 More than 200 jurisdictions refused requests from the federal government to detain individuals for possible deportation from the country.
 According to CNN, ICE Director Sarah Saldaña testified before Congress, saying some groups refused ICE agents access to jails and prisons.

-For the most up-to-date list of sanctuary cities, please click here.
+For the most up-to-date list of sanctuary cities from the Center for Immigration Studies, please click here.

 The Associated Press contributed to this article.